 I *love* Instagram.
 I do, I really, really do.
-Instagram is my happy place.
+Instagram is my happy place, whereas Facebook is my where my business head sits (and I make money!).
 Instagram is also where I’ve had the pleasure of connecting with some supremely talented and wonderful bloggers who I am now proud to call friends.
 These bloggers have helped me on my journey growing Instagram and one of these wonderful bloggers is Harriet from Toby & Roo, otherwise known as the Instagram Queen (by me anyway).
 Sharing her top tips on growing your instagram following by sharing what worked for her along the way.
 And seeing as right now she’s sat at over 50k followers I’d say she knows what she’s on about.

 Over to Harriet, Instagram Queen

 Instagram is, by far, my favourite social media platform.
 It’s vibrant, it’s fun and it’s a great way to connect with people.

 So how did I go from 2k to 50k followers in just under 12 months?
 Honestly?
 With a lot of hard work and focus on defining my brand and really connecting with an audience that I wanted to connect with.
 I’m now at a point where Instagram has become my method of putting the grub on the table, the heating on (hello chilly Yorkshire) and the toys in the playroom.
 In light of the fact that Laura isn’t going to be able to make it to BlogOn MSI in May where I will be speaking on how to grow and monetise IG, she’s asked me to guest post for her and share my core Instagram building tips with her audience… so buckle up and prepare to pixelate: